 You can even visit the more well-known Cañari ruins of Pumapungo right inside the city of Cuenca, and Ingapirca not too far away from Cuenca.
 These, too, are visited by many tourists and don’t involve too much effort or adventure to find.
 In addition, the story of these ruins are more mixed in with that of the Incas, so you might get yourself into arguments whether they are truly Cañari or not.

 How did I get to Indiana Jones's least-known paradise?

-There I can vouch for a variety of hot springs, cafes, massage salons, and affordable hostels that are invigorating before heading out in any direction for hikes and adventures.
+In Baños I can vouch for a variety of hot springs, cafés, massage salons, and affordable hostels that are invigorating before heading out in any direction for hikes and adventures.

 Going deeper into the Ecuadorian jungle

 Baños to Puyo, I started seeing the sierra intermingling with the jungle in form of rugged but misty valleys, and then from Puyo south to Macas, the landscape turned into lush rolling hills, thick with tall grass upon red earth, but more pastured than dense and dark like we may think of a jungle.
 There were a million shades of green this wetter and cooler time of year in August, with flashes of wild magenta bougainvillea popping up like ribbons spilling over a gift box.

 People on the bus love to be amateur tour guides, and most are from the area you're traveling through.
 Such was the case with my seat companion, who explained to me that we were entering the world of the Shuar communities, the famed former head hunters of Ecuador.
 He told me not to worry; they only hunt feet now, laughing hysterically at his own joke!